 - Some chickens are fed feed that has been enriched with Vitamin D, and they can be a great source of the vitamin in your diet.
 Read those labels, and keep in mind that your daily requirement is about 600 units of D.

 - I love eggs dishes for breakfast, lunch, and dinner!
 Make quiches and frittatas part of your regular rotation, and deviled eggs can be delicious snacks.
+When I’m under the weather I love nothing better than egg toast for dinner!

-#4 Pork
+#4 pork!

 - Spare ribs and pork chops are the cuts with the highest vitamin D levels.